bufbuild-ru/docs/docs/protovalidate/quickstart/connect-go/index.md

 ## Test Protovalidate errors

 The starting code for this tutorial contains a table test in `internal/invoice/invoice_test.go`.
-It starts a server with a Protovalidate interceptor and iterates through a series of test cases.In the prior section, you saw that the `violations` list returned by Protovalidate follows a predictable structure.
-Each violation in the list is a Protobuf message named `Violation`, [defined within Protovalidate itself](../../../reference/protovalidate/violations/).The test already provides a convenient way to declare expected violations through a `violationSpec` type:
+It starts a server with a Protovalidate interceptor and iterates through a series of test cases.

+In the prior section, you saw that the `violations` list returned by Protovalidate follows a predictable structure.
+Each violation in the list is a Protobuf message named `Violation`, [defined within Protovalidate itself](../../../reference/protovalidate/violations/).

+The test already provides a convenient way to declare expected violations through a `violationSpec` type:

 ::: info violationSpec in internal/invoice/invoice_test.go